-Daubert, FRE 702 & CPR Part 35: Expert Witness Admissibility Standards for Financial Experts
+Daubert & FRE 702: Expert Witness Admissibility Standards for Financial Experts

-Accounting and financial expert witnesses increasingly work across jurisdictions.
-In England and Wales, CPR Part 35 and the duties articulated in The Ikarian Reefer define how experts assist the court.
-In United States federal courts, Federal Rule of Evidence 702 and Daubert perform a parallel gatekeeping function.
-This guide outlines both frameworks so counsel can brief experts and review draft reports against the right standard.
-Pair it with our credential overview and credential standards.
+Accounting and financial expert witnesses in U.S. litigation must survive gatekeeping under Federal Rule of Evidence 702 and the Daubert line of cases.
+This guide outlines what judges expect from forensic accountants, valuation experts, and damages specialists so counsel can brief experts and review draft reports against the right standard.
+Pair it with our credential overview and hiring checklist.

 Courts apply Federal Rule of Evidence 702 (often analyzed under Daubert) to determine whether accounting, valuation, or damages testimony is admissible.
 The inquiry is not whether the expert is credentialed; it is whether the opinion is grounded in sufficient data, reliable methods, and a sound application to the facts of the case.